JacobReynolds/ssrfDetector/README.md

 Install [docker-compose](https://docs.docker.com/compose/install/) then run `docker-compose build; docker-compose up;`.
 The `up` command may have to be run twice, as docker-compose sometimes launches the NodeJS app before Mongo is done initializing.
 In that case run `docker-compose down; docker-compose up`;

 The SSRF Detector website will be hosted on http://localhost:3000 and the Blinkie server will be run on http://localhost:3001.
 It is best to set up Nginx to handle the domain names for these and point the public-facing ports 80/443 to these ports.

+## Thanks!
+Thanks for checking out SSRF Detector, it's been a fun project to help me learn more about Docker and MongoDB.
+If you find any issues or have any questions please feel free to create an Issue, or email me at jreynoldsdev@gmail.com.